-BACK PROBLEMS - About back problems and associated issues and what I can do to help
+BACK PROBLEMS - About back problems and associated issues and what we can do to help

-What kind of back problems can I treat? by Damian Moore M.Ost
+What kind of back problems can we treat? by Damian Moore M.Ost

 Back pain is very common and can be caused by a number of factors.
 Much back pain is mechanical in origin and these are the conditions that my extensive training as an osteopath helps me to resolve.
-I've summarised some of the main conditions and my likely treatment approach below.
-If you want to discuss your own details, please call me on the number above.
+I've summarised some of the main conditions and our likely treatment approach below.
+If you want to discuss your own details, please call us on the number above.